OmenMon/omenmon.github.io/config.md

 * `<Level Temperature="value">`, with `value` being a [number](#numerical), is a container for fan settings at a given temperature level.
 When the fan program is running, on every update (i.e. at a given interval), it applies the fan settings for the <u>highest</u> level <u>lower</u> than the <u>maximum</u> current temperature at that moment
 * Within the `<Level>` container, `<Cpu>` and `<Gpu>` correspond to the [fan level](/cli#fanlevel) settings for each fan respectively

-Note that [FanProgramDefault](#fanprogramdefault) identifies the default fan program that can optionally be toggled on or off with the _Omen_ key.
+Note that [FanProgramDefault](#fanprogramdefault) identifies the fan program that is started when opening the application and can optionally be toggled on or off with the _Omen_ key, while [FanProgramDefaultAlt](#fanprogramdefaultalt) defines an alternative fan program in a situation when the system loses AC power.

 The fan curve of the _Power_ program used in the default configuration file is as follows: